Explore

 Filmjölk: Sweden’s Traditional Fermented Milk

-Filmjölk is Sweden’s traditional fermented milk — a tangy, pourable dairy product similar to yogurt but milder and more fluid.
-Found in nearly every Swedish refrigerator, filmjölk is one of the country’s most enduring breakfast staples.
+A tangy, pourable dairy product similar to yogurt but milder and more fluid, filmjölk is found in nearly every Swedish refrigerator.
 Simple, nourishing, and rich in probiotics, it remains a daily part of Swedish food culture.

 Similar fermented milk products exist across Scandinavia, including Danish ymer and Icelandic skyr, yet filmjölk remains distinctly Swedish in both flavor and cultural identity.